Please ensure Javascript is enabled for purposes of website accessibility Accessibility - Haldimand County

 • This field is for validation purposes and should be left unchanged.

-Haldimand County’s Accessible Design Standards aims to make all County-owned or leased spaces, buildings, infrastructure and elements accessible to Haldimand’s residents, employees and visitors, as part of any new construction or redevelopment activities.
+Haldimand County’s Accessible Design Standards aim to make all County-owned or leased spaces, buildings, infrastructure and elements accessible to Haldimand’s residents, employees and visitors, as part of any new construction or redevelopment activities.
+These were created in 2023 and a key component of our 5 year Accessibility Plan.

 Across the corporation, these Accessible Design Standards are understood to be: